PlaidWeb/Publ/README.md

 database as a content index, the actual choice of database shouldn't matter all that much.
 I am targeting SQLite for development, but mysql and Postgres should be supported as well.

+## Additional resources

+The [Publ-site](https://github.com/PlaidWeb/Publ-site) repository stores all of the templates, site content, and configuration for the [Publ site](http://publ.beesbuzz.biz).

+The [Publ-templates-beesbuzz.biz](https://github.com/PlaidWeb/Publ-templates-beesbuzz.biz) repository provides a stripped-down sample site based on [my personal homepage](http://beesbuzz.biz).